 Any wrongful death burdens a good person’s soul.
 Anything, whether intentional or inadvertent that condones and enables it through omission of action and lack of accountability, should too.
 Too many who shouldn’t have died… have.
 Just because of the color of their skin.
-The wrongness of Ahmaud Arbery’s death adds to the weight of so many others.
-Too much to bear.
+The wrongness of their deaths… the weight of so many… too much to bear.

 When Tamara—rightfully—said: “Your people need to step up….” she speaks the blunt truth.
 The ‘Your’ she calls out speaks specifically to whites like me and most who I know and am surrounded by.
 It will take more of ‘us’ to help change things.
 To help fix what’s wrong… make things right.
 To evolve and change our society so that the conversation becomes not about ‘my’ or ‘your’ people… it becomes about ‘our’ people and about ‘our’ country becoming one that offers justice and equality for all, whether black, brown, yellow, or white.
 No matter the color.

-We’ve all heard—been moved by—the power a choir can give a song.
-And know music doesn’t start and end on a single note.
+We’ve all heard—been moved by—the power a choir can give a song and know music is rarely a single note.
 We’ve all been struck by the beauty of singers in harmony.
 The song may start with a single voice or instrument, then another comes in… then another.
 Distinctively individual but that blend and to paraphrase Aristotle: “The whole becomes greater than the sum of its parts.”
 Our country can only become greater—become whole—if we embrace, empower, and value all its people.
 No matter race or creed, no matter if native-born or immigrant.
 There lies the greatness and true fulfillment of the promise of America.

 A long time ago… in a galaxy far, far away (Arkansas), I sang in a school choir.
-I had a good voice, and the teacher who led the choir chose me to sing the solo lead into some of the songs we performed.
-She was groovy (this was 1972) and socially conscious.
+I had a good voice, and the teacher who led the choir was groovy (this was 1972) and socially conscious.
 So we learned and sang popular songs from The Carpenter’s, Ray Stevens, Three Dog Night, Elvis Presley (In the Ghetto), and others (I had all the 45s, vinyl records with a song on each side).
 One song, ‘Black & White’ from Three Dog Night, stands out.
-Literally.
-I would take three steps out (looking older but not much different from the little guy avatar/logo I use for my personal website).
-And sing the first two lines then step back with the other choir members.

 I didn’t know it then, but the song, written in 1954 by Earl Robinson, was inspired by the United States Supreme Court decision of Brown v.
 Board of Education (1954), which outlawed racial segregation of public schools.
 And was originally performed by Pete Seeger in 1956 and Sammy Davis, Jr. in 1957.